Kushredoc/OpenAg-MVP/README.md

 # OpenAg-MVP

+## Changes
+6/21: Added logging of sensor data to CouchDB

 Code and instructions for building the 'brain' of the controled environment hydroponics unit.
 It is mostly a collection of python code that runs on a Raspberry Pi (or similar device).
 See the OpenAg [forums](http://forum.openag.media.mit.edu/) for discussion and issues: